 Each JFG restricted stock unit award and performance stock unit award (other than those that will remain awards denominated in shares of only JFG stock, which includes the portion of any performance stock unit award that may be earned above the designated target level), including any additional stock units accrued as a result of dividend equivalents, was adjusted by the grant of a Vitesse restricted stock unit award.
 Upon completion of the Spin-Off, restricted stock units were granted in respect of these JFG awards.
-These restricted stock unit awards are capped at 1,475,631, gross of fractional shares to be settled in cash, and at March 31, 2024 and December 31, 2023 103,653 have a remaining performance, service or vesting condition to satisfy.
+These restricted stock unit awards are capped at 1,475,631, gross of fractional shares to be settled in cash, and at March 31, 2024 June 30, 2024 and December 31, 2023 103,653 have a remaining performance, service or vesting condition to satisfy.
 These restricted stock unit awards generally accrue dividends declared on common stock but have deferred issuance dates through January 2, 2099.
-During the three months ended March 31, 2024 and 2023, 1,000 and 603,249 restricted stock units were released as common stock, net of shares cashed out as fractional units, respectively.
+During the three and six months ended March 31, 2024 June 30, 2024, zero and 2023, 1,000 restricted stock units were released as common stock, net of shares cashed out as fractional units, respectively.
+During the three and six months ended June 30, 2023, zero and 603,249 restricted stock units were released as common stock, net of shares cashed out as fractional units, respectively.